hahnec/plenoptisign/docs/source/apidoc.rst

 Architecture
 ------------

-A schematic overview of Plenoptisign's architecture is seen in the diagram below:
+A schematic overview of PlenoptiSign's architecture is seen in the diagram below:

 .. image:: ../../docs/img/plenoptisign_arch.png